Linlab-slu/TSSr/README.md

         consensusCluster(myTSSr, dis = 50, useMultiCore = FALSE)

-  Similarly, the detailed information of consensus clusters can be exported to delimited text file with "exportClustersTable" function or bedGraph files with "exportClustersToBed" fucntion.
+  Similarly, the detailed information of consensus clusters can be exported to delimited text files with "exportClustersTable" function or bedGraph files with "exportClustersToBed" fucntion.

         exportClustersTable(myTSSr, data = "consensusClusters")
         exportClustersToBed(myTSSr, data = "consensusClusters")